anujnm/spam-filter/README.md

 This is a spam filter that uses a Naive Bayes algorithm with a Bernoulli model to classify emails as spam or not.
 It leverages Apache Spark to distribute the tasks.

 The project is built using the CSDMC2010_SPAM dataset (http://csmining.org/index.php/spam-email-datasets-.html).
+Similar to the referred dataset, the project assumes a folder containing all the emails that will be used (for training and testing), and a separate files containing a list of labels.

 Outstanding tasks: